preetijuturu/p280s21project3/README.md

 ## :dart: Tasks

-Due Date: `05/21/2021`
+Due Date: `05/26/2021`
-- Group meeting schedule for `05/21/2021`
+- Attend group meeting schedule for `05/24/2021`
-- Each member to finish literature review summary of the 2 articles.
+- Create a combined file containing the clean code.
-- Data sets for analysis (2 person per dataset).
+- Attempt Veroni method on our data.

 **Note: Details of each tasks are organized in the projects section of the repo.**